DBL-App-development-2023-G7/musicmap/README.md

 <h3>Creating a MusicMemory</h3>

 We will describe the scenario of a user that does not have a MusicMap account and would really like to share a MusicMemory.
-The user will create a MusicMap that has a photo, location and a song attached to it.
+The user will create a MusicMemory that has a photo, location and a song attached to it.
 The user is required to have a Spotify account.

 1. The user installs the app on a valid phone. (if the app is not installed) (check [requirements](#requirements))
 2. The user creates a new account and checks their email address.
 3. The user navigates to the settings by clicking on the profile icon and then on the settings icon.
 4. The user links their Spotify account with the MusicMap profile.
-5. The user notifies an admin that he wants to use the Spotify features. **IMPORTANT**
+5. The user notifies an admin so that they can use the Spotify features. **IMPORTANT**
    1. The app is still in **DEV** mode, we would require to send a formal letter to Spotify to make all the features work without this step.
    2. We have to add the user's Spotify email in the Spotify dashboard.
 6. The user goes to the main screen.